-NEW: Beginning August 2023, all single-family residents will be receiving a 3rd LRS cart, specifically for disposal of yard waste and food scraps.
+All single-family residents may participate in community-wide curbside composting by utilizing their 3rd LRS cart, specifically for disposal of yard waste and food scraps.
 This material will be collected by LRS and made into compost, a soil amendment.
-A new 32-gallon cart will be delivered to your house curbside in late July.
-There’s no need to be home to receive the cart.

-You can begin putting acceptable materials into this cart and place it at the curb for pick up on your first regular trash pick-up day in August.
-There is no sticker required on this cart, as well.
+You can put acceptable materials into this cart and place it at the curb, no sticker required, on your regular pick-up day.
 Additional information on the cart and acceptable materials is available here.

-If you already have a 3rd cart for organics/food scraps from LRS, we will not deliver a new cart to you.
-Also, if you do not want the new cart for any reason, please visit the following link LRSrecycles.com/HighlandParkOrganics so that you can submit your information in order to not receive delivery.
+If you do not want the new cart for any reason, please visit the following link LRSrecycles.com/HighlandParkOrganics so that you can submit your information in order to not receive delivery.
 You can also call LRS at 844.NEED.LRS or email Service@LRSrecycles.com with any inquiries or requests.The City of Highland Park is participating as a pilot community in the Lake County Community Compost and Food Waste Reduction Grant, awarded to SWALCO by the USDA.
 For more information about this grant project, visit the USDA Grant page.